Raku/atom-language/CONTRIBUTING.md

 * The code that Atom uses to actually process the grammars is called [first-mate][first-mate].

+# The issue tracker and you

+* `priority:high` is reserved for bugs which ruin highlighting for potentially a large number of lines below.
+* `priority:medium` is for medium bugs that may after a small amount of surrounding text or features/improvements that are glaring flaws.
+* `priority:low` is for either small bugs that don't ruin the highlighting of any surrounding text or reasonable improvements.

 [CSON]: (https://github.com/bevry/cson)
 [Rubular]: (http://rubular.com/)
 [Oniguruma]: (https://en.wikipedia.org/wiki/Oniguruma)